Wednesday, July 3, 2024

 5. Exist

 Here’s Rorschach, and some ABC pics from back in the day, and the Bullshit Monthly FB page.
 Check here to read and download about a dozen issues of BSM as PDFs!
-(PS - I was in GO! during the time this was all going on – and again from 2006-2011 – and was later in No Mistake.)
+(PS - I was in GO! during the time this was all going on – and again from 2006-2011 and then again from 2023 until now.)

 BIG thanks to Marc Schummer for the mastering and mp3 making, and Justine Demetrick for the awesome pic!